MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/3/index.md

 - [ ] The frequency at which the investor trades.
 - [ ] The investor’s need for periodic professional guidance.

-> **Explanation:** A desire for a discretionary relationship would lead to a managed account, not a non-managed fee-based account.
+> **Explanation:**( A desire for a discretionary relationship would lead to a managed account, not a non-managed fee-based account.)

----

 ### What is one potential downside of a non-managed fee-based account for investors who trade infrequently?
 - [x] They might overpay in annual fees relative to sporadic commissions.